-In Athens, more than in any other city I know, graﬃti has taken the form of a public diary.
-On its walls a city contemplates itself.
-All shades of emotion find their place here, from political rage, calls for solidarity and social action, to reflections on love, life and friendship.
-They come in short statements, in the form of dada-like scribbles, political slogans, meditative reflections and personal confessions.
-As a cultural output this type of graffiti constitutes a significant anti-hierarchical journal of the city.
+In Athens, more than in any other city I know, graﬃti has turned into a form of public diary.
+Here a city contemplates itself through writings on its public walls.
+All shades of emotion find their place on these walls: from political rage and calls for solidarity to reflections on love, life and friendship.
+Short and sharp the scribbles often have dada-like qualities.
+Whether political slogan, meditative reflection or personal confession, each writing contributes to an ongoing, collective journal.

-Excerpts from the Book of Street Verse #1 was a ﬁrst attempt to work with this wealth of popular desires, reflections and demands written on walls in Athens.
-On a summer night of August 2010 Eli and I walked through Athens’ Exarcheia area reading out loud the writings on the walls and spontaneously trying to interpret them in English.
-What emerged is an audio deríve, that reflects our own mood as much as it transports a feeling of that night, weaving our playfulness and (mis)interpretations into a web of ambient sounds.
+Excerpts from the Book of Street Verse #1 was a ﬁrst attempt to work with this ephemeral treasure.
+On a summer night of August 2010 ELi and I walked through Athens’ Exarcheia reading out loud those writings and spontaneously trying to interpret them in English.
+What emerged is an audio deríve, that transports our mood as much as it records the existing graffiti, while weaving our play into a nocturnal web of urban sound.